2006 Singaporean general election: Workers' Party manifesto

-The Workers' Party (WP) was the first party to launch an update to its manifesto on 14 January 2006.
+The Workers' Party (WP) was the first party to launch an update to its manifesto on 14 January 2006, titled "You Have a Choice".
 Among its policy proposals, WP called for the Presidency to revert to its former ceremonial role and the abolishment of the GRCs, the Ethnic Integration Policy for Housing and Development Board flats, the Resident Committees (RCs) and the Citizen Consultative Committees (CCCs).
 It also revealed its intentions to establish a central agency in the provision of public transport, set up of a national unemployment insurance scheme and a more comprehensive national health insurance scheme among a host of other things.

 On 21 January, PAP made various criticisms on the WP's proposals, describing four of their proposals as "four time bombs...[which] will weaken and tear Singapore apart".
 Khaw Boon Wan, revealed various changes in medical policies, including the Medisave scheme, which had been a constant target for criticism by opposition parties.
 He also chided the WP for its "failure to understand what makes inter-racialism work in Singapore and why we are different from the rest of the world", referring the four points brought up by Ng Eng Hen as "poisons" Workers' Party chairman Sylvia Lim released a press statement on 22 January, responding to each of the four "time bombs" criticised by Ng and adding that the party was standing firmly by its manifesto.

 Goh Chok Tong's special assignment

 Goh Chok Tong of the PAP, speaking at a rally at Potong Pasir SMC.
 The banner behind him shows the campaign slogan of the party, "Staying Together, Moving Ahead".

 On 19 March, Lee Hsien Loong announced that Eric Low and Sitoh Yih Pin, who were respectively the previously-contested candidates for opposition wards Hougang SMC and Potong Pasir SMC, would recontest after working the ground in these wards since along with assistance by Goh Chok Tong who had been given the special assignment to help them wrestle back the wards, citing that it is not a "masak-masak" (literally mean a children's game in Malay).

 Goh had suggested that if Low and Sitoh won the election, they would be given extra latitude when speaking and voting in parliament and not be subjected to the political Whip, and he would also help Sitoh to gain a post in the new Cabinet should he was successful.
 Hougang and Potong Pasir residents were also promised housing upgrades worth $100 million and $80 million respectively if PAP was to retake the two seats as both of these constituencies have not been selected for housing upgrades or provided with lifts that stop on every floor due to the constituencies being held by the opposition.
-When the PAP shaved Low's vote share from 58% to 55% in the 2001 General Election, Goh offered to upgrade Hougang estate if the share was reduced to 52%.
+When the PAP shaved WP's vote share from 58% to 55% in the 2001 General Election, Goh offered to upgrade Hougang estate if the share was reduced to 52%.